koalacoding/your_chat/README.md

 Online chat coded in C++.
 Using Qt Creator to build with the .pro file.

 ## To do
-* Don't disable the connect button if the client cannot connect to the host.
+* Only allow to write messages when the socket is opened